-Reserva Conchal has new neighbors in its wildlife refuge: 30 bee hives ready to pollinate our local trees.
+Reserva Conchal has new neighbors: 60 bee hives ready to pollinate our local trees.
 We recently witnessed the first harvest of honey from our bees; it was a moment to appreciate the contribution of nature in its own protection and a moving experience to learn how we can ensure a better future for all living beings in the area.

 Getting to this point was not easy, but just as busy bees do, we believe that sustainability is achieved with intentional and constant actions.

 As part of this vow, we consulted with a group of students from INCAE’s MCP program for a business idea that would bring benefits to the environment; they came up with the plan to install an apiary in our forest.

 What is an apiary, you may wonder?
 It’s the place where all that magic happens, where the honey is harvested and the bees find a home to rest and work.